Genvara/network-batch/README.md

 - Click on Download ZIP.
 - Extract 'network-batch-master'.
 - Edit 'network-batch.bat' and follow the notes written in the .bat file in order to set it up.
+- After setting it up, you are ready to go!
+Just run the .bat file and it'll do the job of running all those commands that are in it.